Is comparison always wrong? Or, conversely, is comparison always useful?

 Or maybe it’s not the product itself you’re comparing.
 What about success?
 We shouldn’t compare success, right?
 Actually…

 There is a healthy way to compare success, too.
 If you notice that Cool Author launched their book and had 40 reviews by the end of the week, and yours had like…two…you don’t have to be discouraged.
 You think about: what did Cool Author do that I can try?
 What launch strategies did they use?
-Can you do that with your next launch?
+Can I do that with my next launch?
 If Snazzy Author has a big social media following, and you want that, can you see if there are things they are doing you can try in your own style and brand?
 What types on content or questions are they getting responses to?
 How do you see them interacting with their followers?
 Can you do something similar?

 NB: Some of those questions will be more useful if it’s an author with a similar target audience.
-If you see that IG Influencer gets lots of shares on their recipe video, posting vegan recipes videos on your IGTV likely isn’t going to help you connect with readers of spy thrillers.
+If you see that IG Influencer gets lots of shares on their recipe videos, posting recipes videos on your IGTV likely isn’t going to help you connect with readers of spy thrillers.
 (Not to say you can’t share your lunch!
 You can!
-But don’t switch the focus of your content to copy someone else.)
+But don’t switch the focus of your content just to copy someone else.)

 But maybe what you learn is not to make recipe videos, but to post videos of yourself (or just text posts) sharing something you enjoy and are passionate about that intersects with your readers’ interests.